 Until Next Time

 That will do it for this year.
 As usual, most of the errors could have easily been avoided by a little testing before sending.
 We were happy to that certain errors that were once very common, now only happen occasionally.
 Marketers are getting more email savvy and template designs are improving.
+As an added note, I recently heard from Jordie van Rijn from eMailMonday, who has created this pre-launch checklist you can use to make sure everything in order before you hit the send button.

 Happy New Year!